corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/topology/_index.md

     * Represents the Kubernetes Ingress Controller, or Kubernetes Service that exposes the cluster applications to the outside network.
     * Usually accompanied with a cloud-native load balancer with the ability to configure further.
     * Kubernetes resources provided by, but not limited to, "Ingress-Nginx", "Traefik Proxy", and the Kubernetes resource kind "Service" (type: LoadBalancer).
-6. Corda 5:
+6. Corda.
-    * TBC
 7. Database Firewall:
     * Represents the network rules used to limit which networks are allowed to access the database.
     * AWS resource provided by "EC2/Security Groups".
     * Azure resource provided by "Network security groups".
 8. Database:
-    * Represents the datastore used by Corda 5.
+    * Represents the datastore used by Corda.
     * Supported database engine is "PostgreSQL" (version 14.4).
     * AWS resource provided by "RDS".
     * Azure resource provided by "Azure Database for PostgreSQL flexible servers".